sabdulramoni2/-2---Create-EKS-cluster-with-AWS-Management-Console/README.md

          kubectl get nodes
     ```

-5. Create EC2 IAM role for node Node Group.
+### **Create EC2 IAM role for node Node Group**

-a.
-Create role for EC2 service.
+- Create role for EC2 service.
-b.
-Assign 3 policies to the EC2 service:  Worker Node Policy, Container Registry, EKS_CNI_Poilcy.
+- Assign 3 policies to the EC2 service:  Worker Node Policy, Container Registry, EKS_CNI_Poilcy.

-6. Creates Node group and attach to cluster.
+### **Creates Node group and attach to cluster**

-1. Go to EKS, select compute and name the Node group.
+- Go to EKS, select compute and name the Node group.
-2. Select the role above for the Node group.
+- Select the role above for the Node group.
-3. Specify the specification for the EC2 instances: image type, instance type, capacity type etc.
+- Specify the specification for the EC2 instances: image type, instance type, capacity type etc.
-4. Select the network configuration, key pair and SG.
+- Select the network configuration, key pair and SG.
-5. Create the Node group.
+- Create the Node group.

-7. Configure auto-scaling for the cluster.
+### **Configure auto-scaling for the cluster**
-a.
-Auto scaling group was created automatically from above.
+- Auto scaling group was created automatically from above.
-b.
-But this doesn’t automatically scale the resources for us yet.
+- But this doesn’t automatically scale the resources for us yet.
-c.
-Now we must configure the k8 autoscaler with auto scaling group.
+- Now we must configure the k8 autoscaler with auto scaling group.
-d.
-Create a custom role for the EC2 instance to use the auto scaling.
+- Create a custom role for the EC2 instance to use the auto scaling.
-e.
-Created new Policy for Auto-Scaling Permission.
+- Created new Policy for Auto-Scaling Permission.
-f.
-Attach the new policy to the node group role.
+- Attach the new policy to the node group role.
-g.
-The k8 autoscaler use tags to identify the AWS auto scaling group.
+- The k8 autoscaler use tags to identify the AWS auto scaling group.
-h.
-Deployed Auscaler Component in EKS cluster.
+- Deployed Auscaler Component in EKS cluster.
+    --  Edit the deployment to add; cluster-autoscaler.kubernetes.io/safe-to-evict: ‘false
+    -- name of the cluster
+    --  - -- balance-similar-node-groups,
-i.
-Edit the deployment to add “cluster-autoscaler.kubernetes.io/safe-to-evict: ‘false”, “name of the cluster”, - -- balance-similar-node-groups, - --skip-node-with-system-pods=false, version.
+    -- - --skip-node-with-system-pods=false, version.
 Version needs to be the same as the k8 version running in the cluster.

 8. Deploy application to EKS cluster.
 a.
 Deployed a nginx application with load balancer external service.